MCP Server Setup

 claude

-/mcpYou should see tinysystems-local with status "Connected".
+/mcpYou should see tinysystems with status "Connected".

 Manual JSON config